llSourcell/AI_Composer/README.md

 sudo pip install --upgrade $TF_BINARY_URL
 ```
+Follow the third step normally to install Tensorflow.

-After installing Tensorflow, you will have to install the missing depedecies:
+After installing Tensorflow, you will have to install the missing dependencies:

 `pip install matplotlib`